Create virtual tables using the virtual connector provider

 Virtual tables enable integrating data from external data sources by seamlessly representing that data as tables in Microsoft Dataverse, without data replication.
-Solutions built on Microsoft Power Platform can leverage virtual tables as if they were native Dataverse tables.
-More information: Create and edit virtual tables that contain data from an external data source.
+Solutions, apps, flows, and more can use virtual tables as if they were native Dataverse tables.
+Virtual tables allow for full create, read, update, and delete privileges unless the data source they're connecting to specifically forbids it.
+More information about virtual tables: Create and edit virtual tables that contain data from an external data source.

-To learn more about supported actions and limitations, see:
+To learn more about supported actions and limitations with the connector, go to:

 - Connector reference for the SQL Server connector